-Blockchain structure consists of a series of blocks or nodes of information, in which each block is connected to its backside one in an ever growing long chain.
+Blockchain structure consists of a series of blocks or nodes of information, in which each block is connected to its backside one in an ever-growing long chain.
 When it comes to Tangle technology, it consists of a group of data nodes which flow in a single direction.
-Blockchain has got the capability to loop back the transactions in a circular way, whereas in tangle, it never checks the preceding nodes, and it allows tangle to support the massive amounts of transactions.
+Blockchain has got the capability to loop back the transactions in a circular way, whereas in a tangle, it never checks the preceding nodes, and it allows tangle to support the massive amounts of transactions.

 Blockchain has gained popularity in terms of security due to its complexity of blocks’ formation.
 The formation of the block associated with the mathematical solution and verification process needs consensus.
 The Tangle only requires verification of two previous nodes before validating a new one, and that's how it creates a new node.
 This is how Tangle is falling behind in terms of security compared to the blockchain.

 Blockchain and Tangle, both the technologies work on decentralised systems, which means free from all other things such as interface, fees, obstructions, etc. Tangle is still required to implement a safeguard which is a coordinator node that makes it fully decentralised.